 After chapel, the teachers who are traveling with them visited my science lab.
 Then we heard the singing across the hall.

 After learning how aerospace engineers use their knowledge of force, motion, and energy, we did several experiments with rockets and helicopters.
-Then we took our roto-copters to the rotunda to test them.
-We observed what happened when we reversed the blades, put the blades facing the same direction, and changed the weight.
-We returned to our classroom and wrote our first lab report.
+We took our roto-copters to the rotunda to test them.
+What happened when we reversed the blades, put the blades facing the same direction, and changed the weight?
+We returned to the lab to write our first lab reports.